nerdgeschoss/shimmer/README.md

 **Add Google Tag Manager and Google Analytics**:

-*   If you wish to include Google Tag Manager or Google Analytics, insert the following lines to your `application.js`:
+*   If you wish to include Google Tag Manager or Google Analytics, insert either of the following lines to your `application.js`:

 ```ruby
 ui.consent.enableGoogleTagManager(GOOGLE_TAG_MANAGER_ID);